klangsentral/doc/slate/index.html.md

 Error code | Error message
 --------- | -------
 1 | Success
-0 | Failure
+0 | Failure - Send error message if any
 101 | Trips Cancelled
 103 | Trip does not exist
-104 | Any other error needs to be sent here

 <aside class="notice">